-- 2. Standards and procedures for the storage, restocking, and emergency use of epinephrine auto-injectors. - 3.
-Emergency follow-up procedures, including calling the emergency 911 telephone number and contacting, if possible, the pupil's parent and physician. - 4.
-Recommendations on the necessity of instruction and certification in cardiopulmonary resuscitation. - 5.
-Instruction on how to determine whether to use an adult epinephrine auto-injector or a junior epinephrine auto-injector, which shall include consideration of a pupil's grade level or age as a guideline of equivalency for the appropriate pupil weight determination. - 6.
-Written materials covering the information included in this section. - B. The training program shall be approved by the EMS Agency Medical Director. - C. Training materials, including training rosters, written materials, and completed assessments shall be maintained by the school district, county office of education, or charter school for a minimum of four (4) years. - D. Every five (5) years, or sooner, as deemed necessary by the Superintendent and/or EMS Agency Medical Director, the Superintendent shall consult with the EMS Agency to review the minimum standards of training for the administration of epinephrine auto-injectors.
+- a.
+Techniques for recognizing symptoms of anaphylaxis. - b.
+Standards and procedures for the storage, restocking, and emergency use of epinephrine auto-injectors. - c.
+Emergency follow-up procedures, including calling the emergency 911 telephone number and contacting, if possible, the pupil's parent and physician. - d.
+Recommendations on the necessity of instruction and certification in cardiopulmonary resuscitation. - e.
+Instruction on how to determine whether to use an adult epinephrine auto-injector or a junior epinephrine auto-injector, which shall include consideration of a pupil's grade level or age as a guideline of equivalency for the appropriate pupil weight determination. - f.
+Written materials covering the information included in this section. - 2.
+The training program shall be approved by the EMS Agency Medical Director. - 3.
+Training materials, including training rosters, written materials, and completed assessments shall be maintained by the school district, county office of education, or charter school for a minimum of four (4) years. - 4.
+Every five (5) years, or sooner, as deemed necessary by the Superintendent and/or EMS Agency Medical Director, the Superintendent shall consult with the EMS Agency to review the minimum standards of training for the administration of epinephrine auto-injectors.

-VI.
-Epinephrine Auto-Injectors
+C. Epinephrine Auto-Injectors

-- A. The EMS Agency Medical Director shall provide a prescription for each participating school district, county office of education, and charter school for epinephrine auto-injectors that at a minimum includes: - 1.
-For elementary schools one (1) regular epinephrine auto-injector, and one (1) junior epinephrine auto-injector. - 2.
-For junior high schools, middle schools, and high schools, if there are no pupils who require a junior epinephrine auto-injector, one (1) regular epinephrine auto-injector. - B. The qualified supervisor of health, or administrator, shall be responsible for stocking the epinephrine auto-injector and restocking it if it used. - C. A school nurse, or trained individual, may administer an epinephrine auto-injector to a person exhibiting potentially life-threatening symptoms of anaphylaxis at school or a school activity. - D. Each time an epinephrine auto-injector is used: - Emergency medical services shall be activated for follow-up care through the 911 system.
-Report the use of an epinephrine auto-injector to EMS first responders and/or ambulance personnel.
+- 1. The EMS Agency Medical Director shall provide a prescription for each participating school district, county office of education, and charter school for epinephrine auto-injectors that at a minimum includes: - a.
+For elementary schools one (1) regular epinephrine auto-injector, and one (1) junior epinephrine auto-injector. - b.
+For junior high schools, middle schools, and high schools, if there are no pupils who require a junior epinephrine auto-injector, one (1) regular epinephrine auto-injector. - 2.
+The qualified supervisor of health, or administrator, shall be responsible for stocking the epinephrine auto-injector and restocking it if it used. - 3.
+A school nurse, or trained individual, may administer an epinephrine auto-injector to a person exhibiting potentially life-threatening symptoms of anaphylaxis at school or a school activity.